The elusive origin of black holes in binaries

 Post GitHub

-The question Can we establish the origin of black holes detected in binaries?
+Can we establish the origin of black holes detected in binaries?
+The strategy

-The strategy I wrangle a large dataset from a suit of simulations for dynamically-formed black-hole binaries.
+I wrangle a large dataset from a suit of simulations for dynamically-formed black-hole binaries.
 I use the set to train a machine-learning classification model.
 I cross-validate the model and apply it to messy data from interferometers.
+The final product

 Post GitHub

-The question Can we detect large black holes with future gravitational-wave experiments?
+Can we detect large black holes with future gravitational-wave experiments?
+The strategy

-The strategy I create and wrangle a dataset from a large suite of simulations of the signal-to-noise ratio (SNR) of intermediate mass black holes, using dedicated software and parallel computing.
+I create and wrangle a dataset from a large suite of simulations of the signal-to-noise ratio (SNR) of intermediate mass black holes, using dedicated software and parallel computing.
 I train a polynomial regression model to predict the SNR using a variety of detector configurations.
 I validate the model on both test data and dedicated mock simulations.
+The final product

 Post GitHub Paper

-The question Can we quickly and effectively estimate the parameters that describe distributions of supermassive black holes?
+Can we quickly and effectively estimate the parameters that describe distributions of supermassive black holes?
+The strategy

 Post GitHub Paper I Paper II

-The question Can we reliably estimate the parameters describing binary black holes, when their signals are buried in other loud signals?
+Can we reliably estimate the parameters describing binary black holes, when their signals are buried in other loud signals?
+The strategy

-The strategy I create a mock dataset of both resolved and unresolved binary black hole time-series signals.
+I create a mock dataset of both resolved and unresolved binary black hole time-series signals.
 I set up a Markov-Chain Monte Carlo infrastructure to estimate the parameters of an individual signal in the presence of the mock data.
+The final product